 (Once other companies took over the steel door industry, we supplied the metal trim for them.)

 - First recorded job was Dec.
 1, 1948

 - The client was Harner Elevator Manufacturing Co.

 Where a Rich Past & Emerging Trends Intersect

 We can still make these 10 metal moulding profiles today, plus a whole lot more.
-Curious what’s popular today among our selection of 1,600+ moulding profiles?
-Click here for the top 10 list.
+Curious about what’s popular among our selection of 1,400+ moulding profiles?
+Click here for the Top 10 List.

-If you’d like to see an architectural moulding in person, click the graphic below and we’ll sent a courtesy sample.
-You’ll have 114 years of history in your hands!
+If you’d like to see a decorative metal moulding in person, click the graphic below for a free sample.

 People not familiar with roll forming usually need some education regarding the machines’ capabilities and limitations – even people who regularly work in sheet metal roll forming.
 There’s a reason skilled roll form engineers are a coveted resource – this is complicated stuff.

 Steel windows are great.
 Steel windows on your terms are even better.